 - The festival was created as a showcase for dramatic excellence and encouraging and motivating young actors and theatre makers.

 - The Original works also allows for adaptations of plays/books/films as it is often difficult to categorise plays specifically.
 Post modern works are often a pastiche of ideas and styles.
 However, the Published works is clearly the work of published playwrights.

 - FEDA has the right to enter a “wild card” into the final showcase evening if the organisers believe a unique production should be seen again and it did not make the finals.

 - Plays must be not less than 15 minutes and not more than 30 minutes – you are allowed to set up and strike – this should take no longer than 5 minutes.
 Please keep strictly to these times or the evenings are too long.
 We do not like to penalise students for being overtime but your play will not be considered for the finals if you disregard these rules.
 It is of utmost importance you edit your productions accordingly.
-A production will be stopped if it goes over 45 minutes.

 - One man shows are not permitted and no professional actors are allowed to perform.
 Students must STILL be at school if they are performing at FEDA.